sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Unfortunately the board automation tools do not support `Jetson Orin Nano`.
 Therefore for switching this device in recovery mode instead of running `boardctl` you need to connect two pins or put a jumper on both respectively.
 These are the pins 9/10 (GND/FC REC) of the 12-pin `J14` "button" header of carrier board located under the Jetson module (right below the fan next to the SD card slot).

-So disconnect `Jetson AGX Orin` from power, then connect these pins and then reconnect power.
+So disconnect `Jetson Orin Nano` from power, then connect these pins and then reconnect power.
 With that the device should be in Recovery mode.
-Connect an USB cable to the Type-C port of `Jetson AGX Orin` and check if it is now in Recovery mode.
+Connect an USB cable to the Type-C port of `Jetson Orin Nano` and check if it is now in Recovery mode.

 {% highlight shell %}
 lsusb